taw00/manuscript-css/README.md

 [here](https://drive.google.com/drive/folders/1VHZiNtNyCqU3BOJG7sGdywo_8Ag2DcUL).

-You can get your document into Google Docs one of two ways: 1. port it to LibreOffice, generate a .odt and then import that into Google Docs (I prefer this method).
+You can get your document into Google Docs one of two ways: 1. port it to OnlyOffice or LibreOffice, generate a .docx and then import that into Google Docs.
 Or 2. you could create a new clean document from one of those templates and do the cut-and-paste shuffle as described earlier.

+OnlyOffice seems to generate more true to MS Word `.docx` formatting.
+Then LibreOffice.
+Then Google Docs.

 ### My workflow as a writer: